Cardiac Rehab - Phase III

 How am I Monitored?

-At Mercy HEART Center, trained nurses will supervise and monitor your exercise.
+At the Mercy H.E.A.R.T.
+Center, trained nurses will supervise and monitor your exercise.
 Before and after exercise we will obtain your heart rate and blood pressure.
 During exercise we will obtain your heart rate in order to determine if you are within the best heart rate range to strengthen your heart and body.
 Monthly, we will obtain an EKG.
 Certainly, if any problems are encountered your nurse will perform other tests and ask further questions in order to treat any problems you may be having.
 They will appropriately refer you to your physician if they feel you are showing serious signs or symptoms.

 How is this Program Covered?